Spinning is one of the most intense and strenuous group exercise classes you can take part in.

 The good news is that that’s not really how you should see food and calories if you are trying to lose weight.
 It’s all about calories in vs calories out, and if you’ve just burnt off what would have been your entire lunch, it’ll be much easier to stay in a calorie deficit than if you hadn’t taken the class, as it’s almost as if that meal never happened.

-A calorie deficit just means that you ate fewer calories than you burn off in a day, and that’s the very simplified explanation of how you lose weight.
+A calorie deficit just means that you ate fewer calories than you burn off in a day, and that’s a very simplified explanation of how you lose weight.

-Let’s be honest, 400 calories in a half-hour workout is pretty incredible, but how can you boost to get those numbers up?
+Let’s be honest, 400 calories in a half-hour workout are pretty incredible, but how can you boost those numbers up?

 Well, your first option is to increase the intensity at which you’re working.
 You can either do that by increasing the resistance you’re working against by turning up the resistance dial on the bike, or your second option is to increase the speed at which you’re pedaling.

 If you needed even more of a workout, you could add your own additional exercises by turning the resistance to nearly its maximum and doing push-ups on the handlebars whilst you pedal.

 You’d usually want to do that when you’re training on your own because if you start adding additional exercises into a group class you could anger the instructor by making them feel like they aren’t giving a tough enough session.

 The warning that comes with this is to not go too hard too early on or you might find yourself seriously struggling to finish the class or your own 30 min workout at home.

 Don’t burn out too quickly!